 Alexis has performed live on In Tune and The Early Music Show (BBC Radio 3), Front Row (BBC Radio 4), The Quay Sessions at Celtic Connections (BBC Radio Scotland), and Classic FM.

-Performance on Film
+Performance in Film and Theatre

 He has also worked as a musician and performance coach in major feature films and TV series, including The Favourite (Yorgos Lanthimos, 2018), Mary Queen of Scots (Josie Rourke, 2018), Emma (Autumn de Wilde, 2020) Mrs Wilson (BBC, 2018), and Great British Railway Journeys (BBC, 2020).
+He performed in the live and filmed versions of A Christmas Carol, commissioned by the Dickens Musem, adapted by Dominic Gerrard, and directed by RSC/Globe director Tim Carroll.